Codecademy/docs/content/go/concepts/functions/functions.md

   - 'paths/computer-science'
 ---

 **Functions** are blocks of code that can be reused multiple times.
-Functions are defined using the `func` keyword, followed by the function name, parameters, and return type.
+They are defined using the `func` keyword, followed by the function name, parameters, and return type.

 ## Syntax